Your Home Audio Equipment Headquarters

-We buy, sell, trade and receive donations of used home audio equipment such as turntables, receivers, amplifiers, speakers, vintage radios and similar accessories (like the photo below).
+We buy, sell, trade, repair and receive donations of used home audio equipment such as turntables, receivers, amplifiers, speakers, vintage radios and similar accessories (like the photos below).
 Even if broken, we'll either try to fix it or break it down for our audio parts scrap yard (our effort to salvage vintage audio parts to repair or restore local audio equipment).
 For items in good working condition or needing minor repairs we can usually offer cash, but sometimes the work and parts we put into an item costs us more than we can sell it for, so we may or may not pay for items in rough condition.

 Repair Services Of Home Audio Equipment: